-The Department of Speech offers an innovative MA program emphasizing the central processes and functions of human communication.
-To that end, course work, seminars, and student research develop a cross-situational understanding of theory and research in the three areas central to the discipline: message processing, relational communication, and social influence.
+The department offers an MA focusing on interpersonal and organizational relations.
+Course work, seminars, and student research in the program develop a cross-situational understanding of theory and research in the three areas central to the discipline: message processing, relational communication, and social influence.